Lightstreamer/helm-charts/DEPLOYMENT.md

 1. **Define a Volume**

-   First, configure a volume in the `deployment.extraVolumes` section.
+   Configure a volume in the `deployment.extraVolumes` section.
 You can use various volume types:

    ```yaml
    deployment: